 Horns, heh, heh!

-While we had our son with us, so didn’t feel we could enjoy a cocktail at the bar, I look forward to exploring the various ones to come.
-From beer to classic cocktails to tiki concoctions, I understand the bars will be an adventure and of themselves when all are opened.
+I look forward to exploring the various bars and cocktails when they come online.
+From beer to classic cocktails to tiki concoctions, the bars will be an adventure when all are opened.
 You could eventually do a pub crawl within the lone building itself.

 Clifton’s is a fun venture among L.A. restaurants and is a colorful highlight to any visit to historic downtown.